iharshilbhatt/Blog_Post_Application/README.md

  ● LoadMoreFunctionality: The implementation of a "Load More" button allows users to load additional posts without navigating away from the current page, enhancing the user experience

+  ### **4. Post Component**
+ - The Post component is where dynamic routing comes into play.
+This component is responsible for rendering the details of a specific blog post based on the postId retrieved from the URL.
+ Key features include:

+● DynamicData Fetching: Utilizing React Router, the application can dynamically fetch post data from a data source (e.g., an API or local storage) based on the postId parameter.

+● Content Display: The post's content, including title, body, images, and author information, is rendered for users to read.

+● CommentsSection: While initially not included, a comments section could be added in future iterations to foster user interaction and engagement